Flank/flank/tool/execution/parallel/README.md

 ## Execution

 * will run tasks in optimized order creating synchronization points where needed and running all other stuff in parallel.
 * is collecting result from each task, and accumulating it to state.
 * is returning the flow of realtime state changes.
 * can detach and fail if set of `tasks` are creating broken graph with `missing dependencies`.
 * Each task in execution scope must have unique return type.
 This is crucial for producing correct graph.

+#### Example code

 ```kotlin